MistUnky/minebase/mods/formspecs/README.md

   formspecs_heart.png -- Derived from a texture by KevDoy (CC BY-SA 3.0)
   formspecs_bubble.png -- Derived from a texture by BlockMen (CC BY-SA 3.0)

-LibraSubtilis (GPLv2; all based on images by The Battle for Wesnoth Project):
+LibraSubtilis (GPLv2; all based on images by The Battle for Wesnoth Project)
   formspecs_formbg.png is based on:
     lite_opaque-background.png
     lite_opaque-border-top.png